CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-1/mine/mine_1.md

 ## Mining Coal on the Cliff @showdialog
 Mine the coal from the cliff edge!
-Use your agent to mine the coal on the edge of the cliff!
-Nicole and Marvin flew you down to this coal vein to mine as the miners cannot get to it.
-Can you mine the ore?
+Nicole and Marvin flew you down to this coal vein as the miners cannot get to it.
+Can you use your agent to mine the ore?
 ![Cover image of coal for mine task](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-1/mine/cover.png)

 ## Move Your Agent